jameslally/ExcelGenerator/README.md

 #### XLS file (legacy)
 http://localhost:49914/api/values/legacy

-Note the ports may be different to the urls above.
+*Note*: the ports may be different to the urls above.